skydonline/cs50/cs50w/project4/readme.md

         -   Uses APIs to fetch the post data, then dynamically loads them onto the screen
     -   Live and responsive updates for likes,unlikes, and the profile follow/unfollow button
 -   **Posts:**
-    -   Gave users option to add images to their posts
+    -   Gave users option to upload and add images to their posts
     -   Allow users to delete own posts
         -   Prompts user to confirm deleting their post
+    -   Allow users to comment on posts
+        -   Dynamically updates post comments when the comment has been added
 -   **Porfiles:**
     -   Allowed users to add and update their profile picture